Lego DOTS

-Lego DOTS is a Lego theme based on multiple shapes and colourful tiles, with 1×1 elements intended to decorate the products.
+Lego DOTS (stylized as LEGO DOTS) is a discontinued Lego theme based on multiple shapes and colourful tiles, with 1×1 elements intended to decorate the products.
 These include wearable wristbands and decorative room objects that can be individually customised.
 The theme includes over 30 mood tiles including facial expressions, a music note, a cosmic planet, star night and paw print.
 The theme was first introduced in March 2020.
-In 2023, The Lego Group announced Lego DOTS will be discontinued in June 2023.
+In January 2023, The Lego Group announced Lego DOTS was discontinued in December 2023.

 Overview

 Lego DOTS is an arts and crafts theme that encourages designing with 1×1 tiles on either a constructed object, an 8×8 plate or a wristband.
 The product line focuses on arts and crafts.
 Each set features DOTS bracelets and room décor.

 In addition, HOUSE OF DOTS, an interactive house with an eight-foot slide, was launched in London.
 London's Coal Yard Drops hosted the launch of Lego DOTS at the HOUSE OF DOTS.
 The unique art installation is a collaboration between artist Camille Walala and The Lego Group, designed to encapsulate everything about the new product line.
 During the launch of Lego DOTS, The Lego Group invited artist Camille Walala to design the HOUSE OF DOTS.

+In 2020, Lego Masters USA judge and Lego Design Lead Amy Corbett who working on her current project with her design team is Lego DOTS, where they work to customize daily items like jewelry and picture frames.

 In 2022, a Lego DOTS event was launched in London Westfield shopping centre from 30 May 2022 until 5 June 2022.